mjhsu135/beautiful-jekyll/code-through.md

 ### Creating a Corpus and Using Tokens:

-<p> When working with the quanteda package, we need to create a series of called corpuses.
+ When working with the <code>quanteda</code> package, we need to create a series of called corpuses.
-A corpus allows </p>

-<p> Alongside corpuses, we also use tokens.
-Tokens help with </p>
+According to the quick start guide provided by CRAN, "A corpus is a special form of character vector, meaning most functions that work with a character input will also work on a corpus."
+In other words, the function will help transfer chunks of texts into a readable form for R to read and an output that the user can comprehend as well.

+ Alongside corpuses, we also use tokens.
+As described by the CRAN quick start guide once more, "[<code>tokens()</code>]" produces an intermediate object, consisting of a list of tokens in the form of character vectors, where each element of the list corresponds to an input document."
+In other words, they are pieces of code that correlate with an element in the main data set or data frame being used as reference.

+ Together, they can be used to filter, organize, and create a new data frame or data set.

-#### Example:
+### Example:

  In Lab 04 Part II, Question 1, we were asked to find the ten most frequently- used words in the missions statements after stemming the data.
 Here we will use <code>quanteda</code>
 to help with filtering and organizing the data.

-First we need to load in the mission statements of the different non-profit organizations.
+ First, we need to load in the mission statements of the different non-profit organizations.

 ```r